yclas/guides/docs/api-documentation.md

 `GET /api/v1/listings?q=something+to+search&page=3&items_per_page=10`

-We return `X-Total-Count` header with the total amount of elements found and a header `link` with next,prev,last,first links.
+We return `X-Total-Count` header with the total amount of elements found and a header `link` with next ,prev ,last ,first links.

 #### Limiting fields returned